splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

     :width: 95%
     :alt: This screenshot shows an example of Splunk APM Explore view

-Click on any service in the service map to see charts for that specific service.
+Select any service in the service map to see charts for that specific service.
 You can also use the :guilabel:`Breakdown` selector to break the service down by any indexed span tag.

-Click on any chart in this view to show example traces that match the parameters of the chart.
+Select any chart in this view to show example traces that match the parameters of the chart.

 To learn more about the service map, see :ref:`apm-service-map`.